Need help reading this page?

 Michael studied Performing Arts Level 3 diploma at Richmond upon Thames College (RuTC) and during his time at the college featured in an extensive article on the BBC website, BBC London News and the 'i' national newspaper.

 Michael, who has high functioning autism, is an incredibly talented musician who is able to create symphonies in his head.
-From 11, Micheal has taught himself composing by
+From 11, Micheal has taught himself composing by listening to classical music and opera on YouTube and from this can translate the pieces by ear.

 Michael attracted public attention in 2017 when he published his piece “Great Is The Grief', as well as featuring in the BBC series "Amazing Humans."